 Sometimes an image isn't enough.
 You need to circle, point, or zoom to get the point across.
 You want your customers to know exactly what you're describing.

 If you own a knowledge base for your product or service, there's no doubt some tweaks you can make to squeeze every bit of value out of it.

-But by something as simple as adding an arrow to an image, you might be saving yourself 10, 50, maybe even 300 tickets each month.
-Depending on your scale, that might be thousands of dollars every month!
+Something as simple as adding an arrow to an image you might be saving yourself 10, 50, maybe even 300 tickets each month.
+Depending on your scale that might be thousands of dollars every month!

 We use annotated images and GIFs to get out point across all the time.
 Just take a look through our knowledge base and you'll find we try to illustrate as much as we can.

 So here's 5 top tools to markup and annotate images to your heart's desire.
 We think it'll make your help documentation tons better.